delwynb/leadiro-project/README.md

 # Leadiro Project by delwynb 🚀

-A Project for Leadiro

-What does it include:
+### What does it include:

 - Basic Authentication
 - Email and Post Code validation APIs
-- Name Cleaning Algorithm
+- Name Cleaning Algorithm API
-- Dealing With Data
+- Dealing With Data Search and Get Record API

 ## Basic Authentication